 Here are my additional tips when teaching in Japan.

 ● Read business etiquette in Japan.
 Bowing versus shaking hands, etc. You name it.
 Do your research.
 Learn how to say Yoroshiku Onegaishimasu.

 ● Polish your appearance during the interview.
 Did you know that in Japan, appearance is very important?
 Whether you like it or not, you need to invest in a good set of business attire.
 You can find affordable business clothes in UNIQLO or AEON malls.

 Meet the guest blogger

-Ada Wilkinson: I’ve been living in Japan for about 5-years now with my husband and beautiful 3-year old daughter.
+Ada Wilkinson: I’ve been living in Japan for about 5 years now with my husband and beautiful 3-year-old daughter.
 My husband is stationed here, but we also work together blogging about our travels and life in Japan.
 As a family, our favourite weekend destination is Lake Kawaguchi near Mt.
 Fuji.
-In fact, we even dedicated an entire article on our blog to find the best Mt.
-Fuji tours, share our passion with others, and assist first-time travellers to Japan.
+In fact, we even dedicated an entire article on our blog to finding the best Mt.
+Fuji tours, sharing our passion with others, and assisting first-time travellers to Japan.
 We’re also currently working towards hiking every major mountain in the Kanto area!
 Follow Ada on her blog: Sightsee & Sushi or her Instagram!

 Like this post?
 Pin it!